4 min read · Last updated June 4, 2026

 When a broken AC should not wait

-A broken AC should move to the emergency AC repair path when indoor temperature keeps rising, someone in the home is heat-sensitive, the system will not start during dangerous heat, water threatens finished surfaces, the coil or refrigerant line is frozen, or electrical symptoms appear.
+A broken AC should be treated as urgent when indoor temperature keeps rising, someone in the home is heat-sensitive, the system will not start during dangerous heat, water threatens finished surfaces, the coil or refrigerant line is frozen, or electrical symptoms appear.
 Tampa humidity can make waiting harder on occupants and can turn ice or drain problems into water risk.

 Symptoms that point to 24-hour AC repair